 - 5 tortillas

-- Prepare the onions (optional): Heat about ⅓ cup of oil in a small saucepan.
-Once hot, add the sliced onions and fry for 3-4 minutes, or until golden brown.
-Remove from the oil and transfer to a plate lined with kitchen paper towel to remove excess oil.
+- Prepare the onions (optional): Heat about 1/3 cup of oil in a small saucepan.
+Once hot, add the sliced onions and fry for 3-4 minutes or until golden brown.
+Remove from the oil and transfer to a plate lined with a kitchen paper towel to remove excess oil.

-- To assemble: spread about 1 tablespoon of pesto in the middle of a tortilla wrap.
-Add a few slices of mushrooms, about ¼ cup of pesto quinoa, a couple slices of avocado, some shredded red cabbage, and 1-2 tablespoon of fried onions.
+- To assemble: spread about 1 tbsp of pesto in the middle of a tortilla wrap.
+Add a few slices of mushrooms, about 1/4 cup of pesto quinoa, a couple of slices of avocado, some shredded red cabbage, and 1-2 tbsp of fried onions.

 - Fold up the bottom over the filling, then fold the edges and roll it up tightly into a burrito shape.
 Repeat with the remaining tortillas and filling.